simonmichael/hledger_site/src/a-default-journal-file.md

 hledger reads transactions from, and appends new transactions to, a *journal file*.
 This is named after the *General Journal* in bookkeeping.

-The file can be specified with `-f FILE` on the command line.
+You can specify it with `-f FILE` in hledger commands.
-But it's good to configure a default file, so that you don't have to write `-f FILE` in every command.
+But it's good to configure a default file, so that you don't have to write `-f FILE` every time.

 `hledger setup` or `hledger files` will show if a default file is configured: